Best Practices for 360° Videos

 Prepare the jobsite

-For the best results when using Video Mode to create digital twins, you will need to prepare the jobsite ahead of time.
-Turn on as many lights as possible, prop open doors to all rooms and corridors you will be capturing, and capture the jobsite when the least number of people are around.
+For the best results when using Video Mode, you will need to prepare the jobsite ahead of time.
+Turn on as many lights as possible, prop open doors to all rooms and corridors in the area and capture the jobsite when the least number of people are around.
 Check out our article on preparing the jobsite for more tips on what you can do before recording to ensure the success of your capture.

 Ensure good lighting